Skills and Instructions

 ## MANDATORY: Read Skills First

-Section titled “Step 6: Validate”# Check skill format and frontmatternpm run lint:skills-format
+Section titled “Step 5: Validate”# Check skill format, size, and referencesnpm run validate:skills

-# Check skill size and referencesnpm run validate:skill-checks
+# Check skill body size and cross-referencesnpm run validate:skill-checks

-# Verify skill-affinity consistencynpm run validate:skill-affinityHow Skill Discovery Works
+# Verify agent registry consistencynpm run validate:agent-registryHow Skill Discovery Works

 Section titled “How Skill Discovery Works”Agents discover skills through description keywords.
 When a user’s